andycroll/andycroll.com/_posts/2018/2018-09-30-dont-loop-and-do-work-in-jobs.md

 ### Why not?

-There's an extra level of indirection; you double up and create a `BulkWhatever` job for every task to enqueue all the `Whatever` jobs.
-This means the code is more complex and perhaps be more confusing when you come back to it later.
+There's an extra level of indirection; you end up creating a `BulkWhatever` job for every task to enqueue all the `Whatever` jobs.
+This means the code is more complex and will perhaps be more confusing when you come back to it later.

 For short-running loops this extra complexity might be overkill.